17-year-old student arrested after threat made against Hialeah Miami Lakes Senior High, 3rd arrest this week

-MIAMI (WSVN) - A third student is now in trouble with the law after being accused of making threats against a South Florida school.
+MIAMI (WSVN) - A third student this week is in trouble with the law after being accused of making threats against a South Florida school.

 He was tracked down and arrested at his home and is now facing a felony charge.